ventus-ag/docs/_docs/tutorials/Install-RabbitMQ.md

 **Setup Requirements**

 This setup has the following requirements:
-* Created Kubernetes Cluster in Ventus Cloud (you can see how to do it [here](https://docs.ventuscloud.eu/docs/coretasks/Kubernetes))
+* Created Kubernetes Cluster in Ventus Cloud (you can see how to do it here [Kubernetes Cluster](https://ventuscloud.eu/docs/kubernetes/kubernetes-cluster))
-* Access this Kubernetes cluster using CLI or ssh protocol (you can see how to do it [here](https://docs.ventuscloud.eu/docs/coretasks/access-by-cli))
+* Access this Kubernetes cluster using CLI or ssh protocol (you can see how to do it here [Access to Kubernetes Cluster using CLI](https://ventuscloud.eu/docs/kubernetes/access-by-cli))
 * A user with sudo privileges

 This setup of RabbitMQ is based on created Kubernetes Cluster with following parametres:
 `Name`: Rabbit